tarasis/tarasis.net/_posts/2022-10-15-frontend-mentor-challenge-deployment.md

 ![Screenshot of the newbie section of the my portfolio website](/assets/images/portfolio.png)

-Each section is generated from a json file I created, where I have the service name, location of an svg file, alt text for it, the difficulty level, then there is an array of challenges in that difficulty level.
+Each section is generated from a json file I created ([src/_data/webprojects.json](https://github.com/tarasis/tarasis.github.io/blob/main/src/_data/webprojects.json)), where I have the service name, location of an svg file, alt text for it, the difficulty level, then there is an array of challenges in that difficulty level.

 ```json
 "services": [